H.R. 1945: America's National Churchill Museum National Historic Landmark Act

 H.R.
 1945 Common Questions

-Maybe.
-According to H.R.
-1945 Section 4, the Interior Department must study whether the landmark is suitable and feasible as a unit of the National Park System.
+Possibly, but not yet.
+H.R.
+1945 orders the Interior Department to study whether the site is suitable and feasible as a unit of the National Park System.
+Any actual park designation would take separate legislation later.

-Does this bill let the federal government take control of Westminster College property?
+Does this bill let the federal government take over Westminster College's property?

 Based on H.R.
 1945 bill text